Binary and Extreme Quantization for Computer Vision

 Submission Guidelines

 • Extended abstracts NOT included in ICCV proceedings: We encourage the submission of extended abstracts (2 pages plus references) that summarize previously published or unpublished work.
 Extended abstracts will undergo a light single-blind review process.
-Template for extended abstract can be found here.
+Please use the standard ICCV template, adjusting only the length.

 • Previously published work: We welcome previously published papers from previous CV/ML conferences including ICCV 2025 which are within the scope of the workshop.